Professor David Corkindale

 |URL for Business Card:||http://people.unisa.edu.au/David.Corkindale|

-Dr. Corkindale worked in business development and commercial research positions in the Pharmaceutical and Engineering Industries in the UK after gaining his MBA/Business Masters degree from Cranfield School of Management, ranked 3rd. in the World by the Economist magazine for Executive Development programs.
-Having realised the potential of marketing he gained a position as an advertising research executive for the largest Advertising Agency in London, at the time, J Walter Thompson.
+David Corkindale, B.Sc(Hons), M.Sc., PhD, worked in business development and commercial research positions in the Pharmaceutical and Engineering Industries in the UK after gaining a bachelors degree in Science from Durham University in the UK and a Masters business degree from Cranfield School of Management, ranked 3rd. in the World by the Economist magazine for Executive Development and MBA programs.
+He later gained a position as an advertising research executive for the largest Advertising Agency in London, at the time, J Walter Thompson.

-Having gained a PhD he joined the academic staff of the Cranfield School of Management as Director, for six years, of a major, totally industry-funded Advertising Research Centre, taught Marketing on the MBA and many Executive Development courses around Europe and was, later, Associate Director of the full-time MBA program.
-He has been an Associate Professor of Marketing at The University of British Columbia in Vancouver, Canada.
+He subsequently joined the academic staff of the Cranfield School of Management as Director, for six years, of a major, totally industry-funded Advertising Research Centre, gained a PhD ins his spare time, taught Marketing on the MBA and many Executive Development courses around Europe and was, later, Associate Director of the full-time MBA program.
+He has also spent time as Associate Professor of Marketing at The University of British Columbia in Vancouver, Canada.

 At the University of SA he has held a number of posts including the Head of the Elton Mayo School of Management, Chair of the Business School's Research Degrees Committee and lead the marketing discipline which culminated in the establishment of the School of Marketing and its Ehrenberg-Bass Institute for Marketing Science.

 He was a founding Board member and Secretary of the Australian and New Zealand Marketing Academy.
-He founded and was Chair of the Editorial Board of the International Journal of Wine Marketing and is on the Editorial Board of several other Journals.
-He has published five books, many papers in top tier international scholarly journals, including 2 in A -ranked ones so far in 2013, and contributes to professional marketing and business magazines.
+He founded and was Chair of the Editorial Board of the International Journal of Wine Marketing (now Wine Business) and is on the Editorial Board of several other Journals.
+He has published five books, many papers in top tier international scholarly journals, including many in what are ranked in Australia as A* and regularly contributes practitioner oriented articles in professional marketing and business magazines.

 - The Commercialisation and Marketing of New Technologies. .